OpenIndiana fails to provide option for manual network config

 In OpenSolaris there was an option to select Manual network configuration via the GUI which is missing from OpenIndiana.

 Can this functionality be made available under OpenIndiana.

-Updated by Jon Tibble over 9 years ago
+Updated by Jon Tibble almost 10 years ago

 Either click on the network icon near the time on the gnome panel or go to System->Administration->Network.